mgoellnitz/lunette/README.md

 "Hacking iServ for Fun and ... whatever."

-After getting past the cookie and login stuff I started to address the following objectives with a generic collection of command line scripts.
+After getting past the cookie and login stuff I started to address the following objectives with a generic collection of command line scripts:

 * collecting tasks and materials for offline use in student's view
 * collecting submissions for tasks for offline use in teacher's view
 * easier handling of new exercises with automated parameter selection

-The scripts are mainly used with GNU/Linux  but are also partially tested with a Windows Subsystem for Linux and a Debian install from the store on top of that.
+The scripts are mainly used with GNU/Linux but are also partially tested with MacOS and also Windows Systems with a `Windows Subsystem for Linux` and a Debian distribution install from the store on top of that.

+A limitted GUI feeling is achived through the a simple dialog-to-shell tool (`zenity`) for GNU/Linux and Windows.

 ## Feedback